Dr Jiong Jin

 - Centre for Advanced Internet Architectures

-- Department of Telecommunications, Electrical and Robotics Engineering
+- Department of Telecommunications, Electrical, Robotics and Biomedical Engineering

 - ATC728 Hawthorn campus